Niimphu/miniRT/README.md

 # miniRT (project in progress)

 ## Overview
-miniRT is a graphical project, in which a raytracing program must be written within the limitations of 42's minilibx graphical library.
+miniRT is a graphical project, in which a raytracing program must be written from scratch in C within the limitations of 42's minilibx graphical library.
 In this project, I worked with @coderkuehne to implement the parsing of the basic text maps that are required to be handled, and the rendering of spheres, planes and cylinders in the correct manner.

 ## Concepts
 ### Introduction